-3.5 Credit and Counterparty Credit Risk Management (PD 1.3.22 + 1.3.26)
+Credit and Counterparty Credit Risk Management (PD 1.3.22 + 1.3.26)

-Credit risk is defined as the potential that a bank's borrower or counterparty will fail to meet its obligations in accordance with agreed terms.

-- 3.6 The Bank is not involved in the granting of credit facilities in the normal course of its business activities.
+- 3.5 Credit risk is defined as the potential that a borrower or counterparty will fail to meet its obligations in accordance with agreed terms. - 3.6 The Bank is not involved in the granting of credit facilities in the normal course of its business activities.
 Further, the Bank is not engaged in retail business and therefore does not use credit "scoring" models. - 3.7 The credit risk exposures faced by the Bank are in respect of its own short term liquidity related to placements with other financial institutions, and in respect of investment related funding made to projects.
 The investment related funding exposures arise in the ordinary course of its investment banking activities and are generally transacted without contractual due dates, collateral or other credit risk mitigants.
-All such exposures are however reviewed periodically for recoverability and specific provision made where necessary having regard to the nature of the item and the assessment of collection.
-Additionally, during 2011, due to continued negative market conditions a collective impairment provision has also been recorded based on the recommendations of the external auditors and the Central Bank of Bahrain. - 3.8 VCBank uses the Standardised Approach under the Basel II framework for measuring its credit risk.
-As it does not use an internal credit "scoring" system, the Bank depends, where available, on ratings from an External Credit Assessment Institution recognised by the CBB e.g. S&P, Fitch, Moody's and Capital Intelligence for its bank counterparty exposures.
+All such exposures are however reviewed periodically for recoverability and specific provisions made where necessary having regard to the nature of the exposure and the assessment of collection.
+Additionally, during 2012, due to continued negative market conditions, a collective impairment provision has also been recorded based on the recommendations of the external auditors.
+As at 31 December 2012, the total collective impairment provision stood at US\$ 10.6 million. - 3.8 The Bank uses the Standardized Approach under the Basel II framework for measuring its credit risk.
+As it does not use an internal credit "scoring" system, the Bank depends, where available, on ratings from an External Credit Assessment Institution recognized by the CBB e.g. S&P, Fitch, Moody's and Capital Intelligence for its bank counterparty exposures.
 In the absence of such an external rating e.g. in the case of an investee company, a detailed credit risk assessment of the obligor is performed by the investment team and independently reviewed by the Risk Management Department.
-In addition, the Bank does not have any credit exposure to a "highly leveraged institution". - 3.9 All lines of counterparty credit limits are subject to annual reaffirmation by the Board of Directors.
-The limits are also reviewed more frequently as necessary to ensure consistency with the Bank's investment strategies and to take into account the latest market developments.
+In addition, the Bank does not have any credit exposure to "highly leveraged institutions". - 3.9 All lines of counterparty credit limits are subject to annual reaffirmation by the Board of Directors.
+The limits are also reviewed frequently to ensure consistency with the Bank's investment strategies and to take into account the latest market developments.
 Given the nature of the Bank's business, the Bank uses nominal balance sheet amounts including accrued interest and other receivables as its measure of exposure.
-Overall, the Bank's Management considers that its policies and procedures constitute a reasonable approach to managing the credit risk in the activities it is engaged in.
+Overall, the Bank's management considers that its policies and procedures constitute a reasonable approach to managing the credit risk in the activities it is engaged in.